 How do you see the art scene in Egypt?

-Who are your favorite artists, both local and international?
+Who are your favorite local and international artists?
+Why?

 What are your plans for the future?

-Artspine is the first arts portal in Egypt bringing together talented artists from various fields including art, photography, writing and music.
+Artist of the Month is brought to you in collaboration with Artspine, the first arts portal in Egypt.
+The portal brings together talented artists from various fields, including art, photography, writing and music.
 Members of the digital hub are invited to aspire to inspire by showcasing their work and exchanging experiences and contacts.
-Follow artspine on facebook at facebook/artspine, on Instagram @artspine1 and on Twitter @Artspine1 • www.artspine.net
+Follow Artspine on Facebook at Facebook.com/Artspine, on Instagram at @Artspine1 and on Twitter at @Artspine1 • www.Artspine.net